mitranim/sublime-fmt/readme.md

 ## Changelog

+**2020-10-25**.
+Support subprocess timeout, always kill the subprocess.

 **2020-10-23**.
-Now supports several ways of printing errors.
+Support several ways of printing errors.
 By default, errors are shown in a transient output panel at the bottom.

 ## License